hunterbiu1205/portfolio-new/README.md

 **Description**

-My portfolio website - version 2 built with React and SCSS.
+A portfolio website (version 2) built with React and SCSS.
-React + Scss + EmialJS

 <br>